je256/Maji-ndogo-water-survey/README.md

 ![image](https://github.com/user-attachments/assets/c2bac246-080a-4b33-8d01-f068f52661bc)

-- 43% of citizens of Maji Ndogo use public taps, an average of 2000/tap
+- 43% of citizens of Maji Ndogo use public taps
 - 31% of Maji Ndogo has taps installed at home, but (14/31), i.e. 45% are broken due to damaged infrastructure
 - 18% of Maji Ndogo uses wells, but only 26% of them are clean
 - A systemic approach to providing solutions to the water problems in Maji Ndogo is to start with the sources affecting most people